3 min read

 Write a list of things you want to pack - including kitchen utensils - and start your packing early so you can steadily check things off.

 It's always worth having a think about budgeting and living expenses too.
-Fortunately for Newcastle University students, Newcastle is joint 1st in the UK for affordability!
+Fortunately for Newcastle University students, Newcastle is one of the UK's Top 10 cities for affordability (QS Best Student Cities 2025)!

 Join supportive networks